braze-inc/braze-docs/_docs/_user_guide/data_and_analytics/custom_data/managing_custom_data.md

 ### Things to know

-When deleting custom data, keep in mind following details:
+When deleting custom data, keep in mind the following details:

 * **Deletion is permanent**.
 Data cannot be recovered.
 * Data is removed from the Braze platform and from user profiles.